Documentation

 - Type:

-string | Bucket
+string | Bucket - Default:

-- Description: Indicates the directory or bucket for serving static assets such as images, CSS, and JavaScript files.
+null - Description: Indicates the directory or bucket for serving static assets such as images, CSS, and JavaScript files.
 This setup allows efficient and organized delivery of static resources to the client.

 uploads